RavenLeeANU/Lucy-Richardson-Image-Deblur/README.md

 # Lucy-Richardson-Image-Deblur

-This is a C++ implementation of Lucy Richardson Image Deblur approach that based on the  OpenCV
+This is a C++ implementation of Lucy Richardson Image Deblur approach that based on OpenCV.

-The referenced paper can be find [here](Iterative Richardson-Lucy Based Improved Fast Image Deblurring and Denoising Approach.pdf).
+The referenced paper can be found [here](Iterative Richardson-Lucy Based Improved Fast Image Deblurring and Denoising Approach.pdf).

 # Setup